You are here

 Finnish Smoked salmon (from various producers) was cooked more than two hours on a real fire in the traditional Finnish way that gives the salmon a delightful and unique taste.
 Smoked perch or vendace by Pielisen Kalajaloste in Nothern Karelia and elk sausages produced by Karelian Lihajaloste Oy in Northern Karelia region were also available.

-Our delicious warm wine, "Glögi" in Finnish,was made of sunny berries and spices in the Valamo Monastery, giving it a fresh breeze from lanscapes of Finnish national epos Kalevala.
+Our delicious warm wine, "Glögi" in Finnish,was made of sunny berries and spices in the Valamo Monastery, giving it a fresh breeze from landscapes of Finnish national epos Kalevala.
 Valamon Viinihermanni Oy is located in Southern Savonia region.

 Tar Bread by Pekka Heikkinen Bakery

 Rye bread is a Finnish specialty and we have some really excellent bakeries in Kainuu selling rye bread.
 One of those is Pekka Heikkinen & kumpp. in Kajaani.
 One of their products is a special bread with tar flavor, bringing up the history of tar production Kainuu in a delicious and exotic way.